cms-PdmV/Gitbook/mccontact/rules-for-run3-2024-dataset-names.md

 For bins without an upper boundary no need to add `Inf`: e.g. `600toInf` should be `600` directly.

-If sample is binned in multiple variables, separate the various parts with `-` and list bins with numbers and then alphabetical order, e.g. `Bin-HT-100to400-MLL-50to120`, `Bin-1J-MLL-50to120`.
+If sample is binned in multiple variables, separate the various parts with `-` and list the bins.
+The bins should be first ordered with number of jets (if it is binned in number of jets) and then the rest should be listed in alphabetical order, e.g. `Bin-HT-100to400-MLL-50to120`, `Bin-1J-MLL-50to120`.

 <span style="color:red;">N.B.:The only exception to this rule is for jet bins (for historical reasons).
 In this case you should use the format `Bin-0J`, `Bin-1J`, ...</span>